grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 ### Bold

-Use bold formatting, \*\* in Markdown, for UI elements.
+Use bold formatting (\*\* in Markdown), for UI elements.
 Don't use bold to draw attention to a word or phrase.

 ### Italic